-International Schools Partnership Programme
+EHRA's School Partnership Programme

 This challenging program has proven to be one of the best experiences in the lives of the students who wish to make a difference to others as well as themselves.
-The 2 week field expedition to Namibia is the focal point of the partnership, where students spend one week at our local partner school renovating facilities and the following week on a trek through the desert learning to navigate and about the desert's ecosystem.
+The 2 week field expedition to Namibia is the focal point of the partnership, where students spend one week at our local partner school renovating facilities and the following week on a trek through the desert learning to navigate while also learning about the desert's ecosystem.

 Week One - Local School Renovation Project

-A Library was also constructed at the school in 2008 through the schools program with the help of Felsted School from Essex, UK.
+The Library was also constructed at the school in 2008 through the schools program with the help of Felsted School from Essex, UK.
 Felsted students also built the shelter around the kindergarten, repaired the playground, replaced the old and dirty sand in the playground and painted more classrooms and the library.

 Showers pre and post renovation!

-Main Classroom block 2004 and Main classroom block renovated externally in 2007
+Main Classroom block 2004 and main classroom block renovated externally in 2007

 A.Gariseb Primary School now looks FANTASTIC!
 The partnership scheme with EHRA and King Alfred's has had a huge impact on the school.
 Teachers and pupils are now very proud of their school.